singleron-RD/CeleScope/doc/mkgtf.md

 The `celescope utils mkgtf` command is primarily used to refine genome annotation files by retaining only selected gene attributes.
-It is often an essential preprocessing step before running `mkref` for assays such as `rna` or `snp`, where a clean and standardized GTF file is required for genome indexing.

 For example, in the mouse Ensembl release 110 GTF file, the following `gene_biotype` values are present: